Colombia: Car bomb at Bogotá police academy kills at least 9

 Images on social media showed the remains of a vehicle in flames in the parking area of the police school, and emergency responders at the scene.

-“It was a car bomb that unfortunately broke through the security checkpoints,” vice-president Marta Lucia Ramirez told reporters.
+“It was a car bomb that unfortunately broke through the security checkpoints,” vice-president of Colombia Marta Lucía Ramírez told reporters.

 The last major attack was in January 2018 when the largest active rebel group, the National Liberation Army (ELN), detonated a bomb in the northern port city of Barranquilla, killing five police officers and injuring dozens.